CynicDog/infra-tech-notes/README.md

 - **Service Types**: The rules apply to various service types.
 For instance, the output shows service rules for DNS and metrics services within the kube-system namespace, highlighting the versatility of routing configurations in Kubernetes.

-- **Load Balancing**: The use of `statistic --mode random --probability` within rules demonstrates how traffic can be distributed randomly across multiple endpoints to ensure efficient load balancing.
+- **Load Balancing**: The use of `-m statistic --mode random --probability` within rules demonstrates how traffic can be distributed randomly across multiple endpoints to ensure efficient load balancing.

 </details>